Krickeberg mixing for Z extensions of Gibbs Markov semiflows: Abstract

 \section{Abstract}

-We obtain Krickeberg mixing for a class of $\Z$-extensions of Gibbs Markov semiflows with roof function and displacement function not in $L^2$, where previous methods have not been employed.
+We obtain Krickeberg mixing for a class of $\Z$-extensions of Gibbs Markov semiflows with roof function and displacement function not in $L^2$, where previous methods fail.
 This is done via a `smooth tail' estimate for the isomorphic suspension flow.